 Median relative errors for relative spawning biomass below zero for the full data scenario resulted in the estimation method failing to determine that the operating model population was at or above the target biomass (median number of rebuilding years greater than the operating model, Table 2), an outcome that would lead to extended harvest restrictions that were not warranted given the true state of the population, a situation fishery management would like to avoid.
 However, the reduced estimation variability (within- and among-simulations) offered by the full data scenario resulted in an improvement in the consistency of estimates by subsequent assessments, which offers a level of stability for fisheries managers and stakeholders.
 In contrast, the higher between-assessment variation in estimates of spawning biomass for the reduced data scenario resulted in stocks being estimated rebuilt when the true population was still below the target biomass which could have undesirable outcomes for fisheries management.
 Overly optimistic estimates of relative spawning biomass can result in overfishing when catch limits are set too high, leading to further reductions in biomass, potentially requiring an overfished declaration by a future assessment.

 The high number of simulations that failed to be projected rebuilt by the eliminated data scenario highlighted the importance of continued data collection during rebuilding.
 In the absence of new data, the first and subsequent assessments are entirely dependent on the quality of the historical data to inform parameter estimates.
-The simulations that failed to be projected rebuilt were driven by erroneously low estimates of steepness at the time of the first assessment.
+The simulations that failed correctly detect rebuilding were driven by erroneously low estimates of steepness at the time of the first assessment.
 Estimating a stock to be less productive than the true population resulted in lower estimates of spawning biomass and relative spawning biomass, with the assessment setting harvest at levels well below the true acceptable biological catch.
 The reduced harvest allowed the population in the operating model to rebuild to or above the target biomass.
 However, in the absence of new (and informative) data, the estimation method was unable to detect the correct stock size.
 The operating model population represented a two-way trend of abundance (decline and increase in biomass) with fishery data available during the fishing down and recovery period, which previous studies have found informative in estimating steepness (Magnusson and Hilborn, 2007; Conn et al., 2010).
 This work showed that a one-way trip with limited data may not be adequate to correctly estimate steepness, but the inclusion of even limited data can, with contrast in stock size, improve the estimation of steepness even if the initial assessment produced a poor estimate (Figs. 6c and 7).

 The general trend in results when the operating model included time-varying natural mortality and fishery selectivity were similar to the time-invariant case, although the among-simulation estimates were more variable across all data scenarios.
 The estimation method assumed a single natural mortality across all years equal to the mean value that was used to generate the autocorrelated annual deviations in the operating model.
 This setup was a strategic choice that allowed variation in the composition data that the estimation method would not be able to account for, but would not be anticipated to result in strongly biased estimates due to model misspecification.
 Time-varying natural mortality is likely more complex with extended periods of high or low mortality based upon external factors (e.g. predator abundance, climate conditions), which could result in large biases in estimated quantities if not accounted for in an assessment (Johnson et al. 2014).